 The other option is to get up to 3,500 m (12,000 ft) with the Teleférico – a funicular.
 A ride costs you 26€ ( non-resident adults) for going up and down again.
-The last 200 m (650 ft) you can go up on your own.
-But that is only possible with a free license you have to apply for, so first get your permission to be allowed to get to the top!
+The last 200 m (650 ft) you have to go up on your own.
+But that is only possible with a free license you have to apply for, so first, get your permission to be allowed to get to the top!

 If you have ever been on the Teide – looking down on the clouds lit by the sun, surrounded by the volcanic landscape – you will know that there’s no feeling of freedom like that!

 In winter there is snow and ice on the volcano when you go above a certain height.
 Don’t forget to check the weather conditions before planning a hiking trip to the top!